Liggidarck/Fluffy-Fox/README.md

-# Fluffy Fox - note taking app
+# Voltage - note taking app
 Note taking app with cool functions powred by Java.
 - Model-View-Controller pattern.
 - All data is saved to a local database.